bayeslife/test-driven-architecture/README.md

 #### DNS
 ```
-Given a client on a network
+Given a client on the <zone>
 and using the default name resolution,
-When the hostname of the VIP is queried,
+When the <host> is queried,
-Then the host ip is returned.
+Then the <hostip> is returned.
 ```

 ```
-Given a client on a network
+Given a client on the <zone>
 and using the default name resolution,
-When the hostip of the VIP is queried,
+When the <hostip> is queried,
-Then the host name is returned.
+Then the <host> is returned.
 ```

 #### Firewall
 ```
-Given a client on separate network
+Given a client on source <zone>
-When a tcpip connection is requested on a specific port
+When a tcpip connection is requested on a target zone and application component port
 Then the tcp ip connection is not terminated
 ```

 #### Connection
 ```
-Given a client on a <expected source network>
+Given a client on a <source zone>
-When an ssl connection is requested on a specific port
+When an ssl connection is requested on a specific <target content switch>
 and the client trusts the certificate authority
 Then the SSL connection is established
 ```